guanegonzalez/MSDS696-FinalProject/README.md

 This project was completed utilizing:
 * Slate -  to query the University data base and produce a csv file to be used by Tableau and R-Studio.
 * Tableau – to clean, format, and combine csv files into two main files.
-Tableauwasalso used to create some visualization.
+Tableau was also used to create visualizations.
 * R – Used to modify, and analyze the two main data sets.
-R files are located at:
+R files are located at the Rmd folders.
 * A youtube presentation is located at:

 # EDA (Exploratory Data Analysis)